jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/operators.md

 print(a % b)   # Modulus (remainder): 1
 print(a ** b)  # Exponentiation: 1000
 ```

+Remember that PEMDAS is?
+" solution="
+PEMDAS is a mathematical acronym for the order of operations, namely
+- Parentheses,
+- Exponents,
+- Multiplication,
+- Division,
+- Addition, and
+- Subtraction.
 " %}

 {% include question.html header="Comparison Operators" text="